wumm-project/wumm-project.github.io/TTN.md

        	 trainings system for children.
        - **Expected Support from the Project:** To be defined

-Furtheron interest in cooperation have so far signaled
+Further interest in cooperation have signaled so far

 * Kobus Cilliers (ML, systematic-innovation.com, UK, TRIZ Journal editor)
 * Christoph Dobrusskin (Eindhoven, The Netherlands)